 If you have content-specific questions, be sure to ask your instructor.
 The Writing Center is available to help you present your ideas as effectively as possible.

-The APA manual (see sections 2.01-2.11) provides a useful outline of how a social science paper is to be organized.
-Do keep in mind that you may not need to use this format for every paper you submit at Walden.
-Research papers that follow the APA style are divided into the following sections: title, abstract, introduction, literature review, method, results, discussion, references, and appendices.
-Note that the presentation follows a certain logic: in the introduction one presents the issue under consideration; in the literature review, one presents what is already known about the topic (thus providing a context for the discussion), identifies gaps, and presents one’s approach; in the methods section, one identifies the method used to gather data; in the results and discussion sections, one then presents and explains the results in an objective manner, acknowledging the limitations of the study (Dartmouth Writing Program, 2010).
+Note that the presentation follows a certain logic: in the introduction one presents the issue under consideration; in the literature review, one presents what is already known about the topic (thus providing a context for the discussion), identifies gaps, and presents one’s approach; in the methods section, one identifies the method used to gather data; in the results and discussion sections, one then presents and explains the results in an objective manner, acknowledging the limitations of the study (American Psychological Association [APA], 2020).
 One may end with a presentation of the implications of the study and areas upon which other researchers might focus.

 Although social scientists continue to debate whether objectivity is achievable in the social sciences and whether theories really represent objective scientific analyses, they agree that one’s work must be presented as objectively as possible.
 This does not mean that writers cannot be passionate about their subject; it simply means that social scientists are to think of themselves primarily as observers and they must try to present their findings in a neutral manner, avoiding biases, and acknowledging opposing viewpoints.